OpenInternet/Infuse/content/learning-path/1/module-4.en.md

 ---
 style: module
-title: "Passive Investigation - Analyze URLs, hostnames, and IP addresses"
+title: Passive Investigation - Analyze URLs, hostnames, and IP addresses
-description: "A practitioner can use the skills outlined in this subtopic to begin a passive investigation against servers on the internet.
+description: A practitioner can use the skills outlined in this subtopic to begin a passive investigation against servers on the internet.
 A passive investigation is one that does not load any websites, but only looks up publicly available data on them.
-It utilizes open source intelligence (OSINT) tools and resources which can give us many details about the digital footprint of attack infrastructure without an attacker noticing that we are investigating"
+It utilizes open source intelligence (OSINT) tools and resources which can give us many details about the digital footprint of attack infrastructure without an attacker noticing that we are investigating
 weight: 4
 ---